Bernhard of Prambach: Life

 From the year 1293 Bernhard paid special attention to the Cistercian order.
 In Engelhartszell, on the estate inherited from his parents, he founded a new Cistercian penitentiary: the Engelszell monastery.

 In May 1298 the Passau citizenship rose to an insurrection, the object of which was to press for Passau to a Reichsstadt, with which the bishop would have lost his position as a Stadtherr.
 At the end of November, at the Reichstag in Münster, the arbitration by King Albert I took place, which caused the insurrection to fail and thus put an end to the aspirations of the Passau citizens to independence.
 The citizens accepted the conditions of peace - among other things, even the town hall fell into the possession of the bishop - and Bernhard was once again the unqualified master of the city.
-Nevertheless, on 15 August 1299 he issued the so-called "Bernhardin Stadtbrief" ("Bernhardin Stadtbrief") and thus a new binding city law, which was very advanced and extended compared to the former city letter.
+Nevertheless, on 15 August 1299 he issued the so-called "Bernardine miunicipal charter", a new binding city law, which was very advanced and extended compared to the previous city charter.
 This new legal system lasted more than 500 years, until 1806.

-On 27 July 1313, Bishop Bernhard died.
+Bishop Bernhard died on 27 July 1313.

 The conversion of the Romanesque cathedral, which was damaged by the city fire of 1181, is now largely Gothic.